-Ms Adam-Gedge's appointment has reinstated the number of Board members to 5, being 3 Independent Directors and 2 Directors who are not considered to be 'Independent' (as that term is described below).
+Mr Indermaur's appointment has restored the number of Board members to 5, being 3 Independent Directors and 2 Directors who are not considered to be 'Independent' (as that term is described below).
+This means that the Company has a majority of Independent Directors as per the Council Recommendations.
+It is also noted that both Subcommittees of the Board are chaired by Independent Directors.

-As part of its mandate to ensure the Board maintains the required skill set and breadth of representation, the Nomination & Remuneration committee also ensures that any opportunities for development that are identified as part of the annual Board evaluation exercise are appropriately addressed.
+As part of its mandate to ensure the Board maintains the required skill set and breadth of representation, the Nomination & Remuneration Committee also ensures that any opportunities for development that are identified as part of the annual Board evaluation exercise are appropriately addressed.